PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/node/certificate-credentials.md

 ---
-title: "Acquiring Device Bound Tokens"
+title: Using certificate credentials with MSAL Node
-description: Learn how to acquire tokens from the native token broker.
+description: Learn how to use certificate credentials with MSAL Node.
+Create, register and initialize certificates, and use them securely.
 author: EmLauber
 manager: CelesteDG
 ms.author: emilylauber